-At WIT we strive to make our courses open to all, to do this we keep the technology requirements as low as possible.
+At SETU Waterford we strive to make our courses open to all, to do this we keep the technology requirements as low as possible.
 Students undertaking a blended or online course will only need an internet connected computer and a web browser such as Google Chrome.
 For some activities, additional plugins might be required but we will guide students through this process.

 We have many supports available to help students undertaking online courses including assigned study advisors for each student, peer support systems and a reintroduction to education programme should students need it.
 The staff in our Centre for Technology Enhanced Learning are available to help troubleshoot any problems students experience along the way.